yupraw/Portfolio-Project/README.md

 **Data Source**
 Traveloka's reviews stored in Google Playstore API.
 It requires web scrapping technic to get necessary information from the database itself.
-Prior to web scrapping code can be found [here](https://github.com/yupraw/Portfolio-Project/blob/main/Web_Scraping_Sentiment_Analysis.ipynb)
+Prior to web scrapping code and data cleaning methode can be found [here](https://github.com/yupraw/Portfolio-Project/blob/main/Web_Scraping_Sentiment_Analysis.ipynb)

 Data will be in this following format :